Mia Farrow: Religious and political beliefs

 old, Farrow spent part of the year living at the ashram of Maharishi Mahesh Yogi in Rishikesh, Uttarakhand, India, studying Transcendental Meditation.
 Her visit received worldwide media attention at the time because of the presence of all four members of the Beatles, Donovan, Mike Love, and her sister, Prudence Farrow.
 The behavior of her sister Prudence during this trip inspired John Lennon to write the song "Dear Prudence".
 The trip also inspired the song "Sexy Sadie", originally titled 'Maharishi', which was written by John Lennon in response to alleged sexual advances made by the Maharishi Mahesh Yogi towards Mia Farrow.
 Paul McCartney, George Harrison, and Cynthia Lennon have later said that they believe the story to have been fabricated.
+In her memoir, Farrow reported the Maharishi sent for her on numerous afternoons to come to his bungalow for a private talk, and that he had been "especially solicitous and attentive" to her and that she consequently felt a "wary resentment."
+She further reported he wished to meditate with her in his "cave," that she complied, and that when getting to their feet "after twenty or so minutes" of meditation, she suddenly "became aware of two surprisingly male, hairy arms going around" her.
+She panicked and fled the cave and shortly permanently left the ashram altogether.

 Farrow has stated that she has long been a registered Independent, though she has consistently voted for Democratic candidates.
 In the 2016 Democratic presidential election, Farrow publicly endorsed Democratic Party candidate Bernie Sanders, though she subsequently stated that "as a pragmatist" she planned to vote for Hillary Clinton.
 Farrow tweeted in support of Joe Biden during the 2020 Democratic Party presidential primaries, but later added that she would vote for Sanders if he was nominated.

 In a 2009 visit to Israel, Farrow commented on the Goldstone report, "crimes were carried out by both sides of the conflict.
 I didn't come to criticize anyone, just to express hope for a better leadership everywhere."
 During the 2014 Gaza War, Farrow tweeted, "Israel said it's [sic] objective is to take out Hamas tunnels- but why are they bombing homes in Gaza City."
 She also expressed sympathy for the people of Gaza.
 In October 2023, she criticized Israel's blockade of the Gaza Strip as a "war crime" and "collective punishment".